junxit/us-congress-bills-113/metadata.md

 - 2014-05-02 — Placed on the Union Calendar, Calendar No. 321.
 - 2014-05-02 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 113-433, Part I.
 - 2014-05-02 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 113-433, Part I.
+- 2014-05-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-05-07 — Considered under suspension of the rules. (consideration: CR H3923-3929)
+- 2014-05-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2548.
+- 2014-05-07 — Mr. Royce moved to suspend the rules and pass the bill, as amended.
+- 2014-05-08 — Considered as unfinished business. (consideration: CR H3970-3971)
+- 2014-05-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 297 - 117 (Roll no. 208). (text: CR 5/7/2014 H3923-3929)
+- 2014-05-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 297 - 117 (Roll no. 208).(text: CR 5/7/2014 H3923-3929)